kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

     {:.language-styl}

-This mixin's logic is rather simple: if we don't have a list for the blocks for a given condition, we initialize it then we pass the block to this list.
+This mixin's logic is rather simple: if we don't have a list of the blocks for a given condition, we initialize it then we pass the block to this list.

 It won't be enough for us actually: this mixin could be used only this way: